-In the latter part of the course architectural design assumes major importance, for it is through this subject that students learn to integrate all the contributory training they have received.
+The course leading to the Bachelor of Architecture degree builds upon the knowledge and experience gained in the BSc(Arch) course.
+Architectural design assumes major importance, for it is through this subject that students learn to integrate all the contributory training they have received.
 However, the common core subjects taken by all students are handled in such a manner as to allow a student to concentrate on those aspects which most interest him.
 In addition, a wide variety of elective subjects allows the student to choose so that he may extend his study either in breadth or depth.